-Wet percent time refers to the proportion of time during the year that pavement is damp.
-Wet time is usually measured on an hourly or a daily basis and expressed as a percentage.
-First, hourly precipitation data will be downloaded from the various available network sources.
-These sources include the California Data Exchange Center, the California Irrigation Management Information System, MESOWEST, the National Climatic Data Center, and the National Weather Service.
-The next step, reprocessing, involves checks to identify errors in the meta-data, to standardize the data format, and to create a common, standardized database.
-For the analysis, the zonal statistics provided in Geographic Information System software will be used to produce an updated County-Average Wet Percent Table.
+Estimating Wet-Pavement Exposure with Precipitation Data Research Notes data will be downloaded from various network sources.
+These sources include the California Data Exchange Center (CDEC), the California Irrigation Management Information System (CIMIS), MESOWEST, the National Climatic Data Center (NCDC), and the National Weather Service (NWS).
+The next step, reprocessing, involves checks to identify errors in the meta-data, standardize the data format, and create a common, standardized database.
+For the analysis, the zonal statistics provided by GIS software will be used to produce an updated County-Average Wet Percent Table.
 The research will also document a method to update the wet-pavement factors every 3-5 years.
 WHAT IS OUR GOAL?

 The project team will develop up-to-date wetpavement exposure factors, for use in Wet Table C and Wet SPF network screening on the State Highway System.
 This research will have three main implementation stages.
-First, the Wet-pavement exposure factors will make sure Caltrans is using the more current data about wet-payement conditions due to precipitation.
+First, the Wet-pavement exposure factors will make sure Caltrans is using more current data about wet-pavement conditions due to precipitation.
 Second, this will be used as part of the Wet Table C program and the Wet-SPF network screening.
-Third, the use of updated Wet Table C and wet SPF will be used by the relevant Caltrans personnel for crash location identification and prioritization process.
+Third, the relevant Caltrans personnel will use updated Wet Table C and wet SPF for crash location identification and prioritization process.
 WHAT IS THE BENEFIT?

 Having up-to-date wet pavement exposure factors will facilitate more accurate crash location identification and will enable Caltrans personnel to provide countermeasures to reduce the potential for a crash under wet conditions.
 Moreover, being involved in a crash along the State Highway System may also create negative perceptions of safety, thus affecting future interactions with the system.
 In addition, better identification would result in better utilization of the time and resources of Caltrans' traffic safety investigators, thus helping to improve safety and save time and money for Caltrans.
 WHAT IS THE PROGRESS TO DATE?